 Stopping olmesartan (Benicar) is not recommended.
 In its capacity as an angiotensin receptor blocker, olmesartan (Benicar) protects organs and is a potent anti-inflammatory, an effect which may be necessary to maintain tolerable symptoms.

-Patients whose reason for taking a break involves some kind of light exposure should increase olmesartan (Benicar) dosing to 40mg every four hours or 20mg every two hours.
+Patients who consider taking a break because of their problem with light exposure should first try an increase in olmesartan (Benicar) dosing to 40mg every four hours or 20mg every two hours.

 For those who must stop olmesartan (Benicar), it must be weaned gradually, preferably over the course of at least a couple weeks.
 This is especially true in emergency and critical care situations.
 Abrupt withdrawal of Benicar can provoke a strong inflammatory reaction and, if not done with care, have dire consequences.
 If there is ever any question, healthcare providers may call Trevor Marshall, PhD at any time.